Test Data Automation

 Test data provisioning

-If Development, Test and QA could only manage their own test data, then a part of the ‘problem’ is immediately addressed.
+If only Development, Test and QA could manage their own test data, then a part of the ‘problem’ is immediately solved.
 The ability to deploy a test database refresh on demand immediately removes the multiple layers of request and authority inherent in the traditional environment.
 By its nature this means that the deployment time is specifically limited to the time taken to effect the refresh.

 But what is needed to get a process like this in place?
 It’s entirely practical to think that two of the DBA functions could be handed to the lower environment users with confidence.
 First is to make sure that the deployment is executed with zero threat to the source database(s).
 The second is to ensure that the deployed database conforms to data protection regulations and has a footprint which is within reasonable bounds.
 In other words, the use of database subsetting and masking techniques are an inherent part of the process.
 Compliance and good housekeeping techniques are implemented by default.